soumelis-lab/ICELLNET/Vignette.md

 We have curated a comprehensive database of ligand-receptor interactions from the literature and public databases.
 This database takes into account the **multiple subunits** of the ligands and the receptors.
 Interactions have been classified into 6 families of communication molecules, with strong implication in inflammatory and immune processes: **Growth factors, Cytokines, Chemokines, Checkpoints, Notch signalling, Antigen binding**.
 Cytokines have been further classified into 7 subfamilies according to reference classifications essentially based on structural protein motifs: **type 1 cytokines, type 2 cytokines, IL-1 family, IL-17 family, TNF family, TGFb family and RTK cytokines**.

-The most recent version of ligand-receptor interaction database can always be downloaded [here](https://github.com/soumelis-lab/ICELLNET/master/database.tsv).
+The most recent version of ligand-receptor interaction database can always be downloaded [here](https://github.com/soumelis-lab/ICELLNET/blob/master/database.tsv).
-In R, you can visualise ICELLNET database and its structure:
+In R, you can visualize ICELLNET database and its structure:

 ```{r db, echo=T}
 db=as.data.frame(read.csv(curl::curl(url="https://raw.githubusercontent.com/soumelis-lab/ICELLNET/master/database.tsv"), sep="\t",header = T, check.names=FALSE, stringsAsFactors = FALSE, na.strings = ""))